 A note about performance issues

-Slack's Plus plan SLA excludes performance issues:
+Our SLA excludes the following performance issues:

 1. We purposely made our commitment to the ‘fourth 9’, viz.
 99.99% uptime guarantee in contrast to the typical SLAs which tend to offer 99.90%.
 We believe that extra availability makes a difference: the ‘fourth 9’ is important when your team relies on Slack every day.
 You need Slack at least 9,999 out of every 10,000 minutes.

-2. This means that the service credits added to your account may not match your exact experience: when only a small minority of teams are affected, the downtime will average to a lower number and you may receive less than you expected.
-On the other hand, it also means you’ll receive credits for significant outages even if your team felt no impact.
+2. This means that the service credits added to your account may not match your exact experience: when only a small minority of workspaces are affected, the downtime will average to a lower number and you may receive less than you expected.
+On the other hand, it also means you’ll receive credits for significant outages even if your workspace felt no impact.
 If you feel like a particular case was not handled correctly, don’t hesitate to contact us: we aim to please.